Succinate-semialdehyde dehydrogenase

-The 3 substrates of this enzyme are succinate semialdehyde, NAD^{+}, and H_{2}O, whereas its 3 products are succinate, NADH, and H^{+}.
+The three substrates of this enzyme are succinic semialdehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are succinic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is succinate-semialdehyde:NAD+ oxidoreductase.
 Other names in common use include succinate semialdehyde dehydrogenase, succinic semialdehyde dehydrogenase, succinyl semialdehyde dehydrogenase, and succinate semialdehyde:NAD+ oxidoreductase.
 This enzyme participates in glutamate and butyrate metabolism.

 Succinate-semialdehyde dehydrogenase is found in organisms ranging across the tree of life from bacteria to humans.
 It is important in the degradation of γ-aminobutyric acid in humans, and deficiency of the enzyme causes serious health effects (succinic semialdehyde dehydrogenase deficiency).

 In bacteria, the enzyme is also involved in γ-aminobutyric acid degradation, but can be recruited to facilitate other functions, such as converting succinate-semialdehyde formed during fission of the pyridine ring to succinic acid for entry into the Krebs Cycle.